This post may contain affiliate links and I may earn a small commission when you click on the links at no additional cost to you.

 Expat Explore – Prague to Budapest Rail Express Itinerary & Review:

-My tour with Expat Explore was Prague to Budapest Rail Express for 8 days which was perfect.
+My tour with Expat Explore was Prague to Budapest Rail Express for 8 days, which was perfect.
 This tour included Prague, Vienna, Slovakia and Budapest.
-I decided on the rail because of my previous experience traveling via bus, I wanted more time in the city and rail was the best option.
+I decided on the rail because of my previous experience traveling via bus, I wanted more time in the city and the rail tour was the best option.

-Day 2 Was a wondrous day, we did a walking tour of the city walking the famous Charles Bridge, and discovering the Christmas markets full of handicrafts and food.
-Lots of mulled wine just about everywhere and trdelnik…which is a must-eat when you visit Prague.
-The Astronomical Clock is a must-see and of course walking around the Old Town Square.
+Day 2: Was a wondrous day, we did a walking tour of the city, walking the famous Charles Bridge, and discovering the Christmas markets full of handicrafts and food.
+Lots of mulled wine just about everywhere and trdelnik…which is a must try when you visit Prague.
+The Astronomical Clock is a must-see and of course, walking around the Old Town Square.
 We spent what seemed like several hours in and around St. Vitus Cathedral.
 The best part is that these attractions are 100% free to experience (minus the food and drink, lol).
 It was truly beautiful and I can’t recommend it enough to any traveler.
 We got to visit a hidden gem in Prague and that is the Lennon Wall, for any Beatles fan this is probably a site you’ll want to visit.

 ![]() | ![]() | ![]() |

-Days 3 – 5 We left Prague early in the morning and arrived in Vienna at about 12 noon which was great.
+Days 3 to 5: We left Prague early in the morning and arrived in Vienna at about 12 noon which was great.
 The rail system in Europe is fantastic, well-run and clean.
 Vienna is considered to be Europe’s cultural capital.
-This goes back centuries thanks to the monarchies that ruled and music that was born from Mozart and Beethoven.
+This goes back centuries, thanks to the monarchies that ruled and the music that was born from Mozart and Beethoven.
 Vienna can be expensive, especially in the City Center of Vienna with luxury brand stores all over that ooze money.

-Day 5 Technically a free day; however, I chose to knock off another country with a day trip to Bratislava in Slovakia.
+Day 5: Technically a free day; however, I chose to knock off another country with a day trip to Bratislava in Slovakia.
 When we exited the train station in Bratislava our first stop was the Presidential Palace.
-Since that was off limits to visitors we did have access to the The Grassalkovich Garden right behind the palace.
+Since that was off limits to visitors, we did have access to the Grassalkovich Garden right behind the palace.
 After a short walk, we entered the Old Town via St. Michaels Gate.
-It’s incredible to think it’s from the 13th century and I must see attraction if you ever come to Slovakia.
+It’s incredible to think it’s from the 13th century and its must see attraction if you ever come to Slovakia.
 We started getting a little hungry so our guide pointed to a food stand offering cheesy potato dumplings covered with bacon and schnapps to keep warm.
 Slovakia was worth the day trip in my opinion, I mean you’re there you may as well experience it.
-Lastly we decided to have a late lunch at Modrá Hviezda Restaurant…excellent food!
+Lastly, we decided to have a late lunch at Modrá Hviezda Restaurant…excellent food!

-Days 6 – 8 was spent in Budapest and I have to say this was my absolute favorite!
-Budapest was just incredible, it reminded me of NYC’s Lower East Side in the mid-90s without the crime.
+Days 6 to 8: were spent in Budapest and I have to say this was my absolute favorite!
+Budapest was just incredible, it reminded me of NYC’s Lower East Side during the mid 90s without the crime.
 Budapest is very safe and the vibe of the city was just phenomenal.
 I have to say the food was just outstanding!
 I had dinner on a river cruise on the Danube River.
 For those who like taking photos, the countries already mentioned have tons to offer but Budapest is loaded with incredible architecture from castles, bridges, basilicas and bathhouses.
 I spent the better part of the day at Buda Castle which is a sight to see.
 It’s a massive complex so plan to stay there for a few hours.
 There are over 100 natural thermal springs bubbling underneath the city, giving Budapest the nickname “the City of Spas”.

-To all you younger travelers if you want that bohemian central European atmosphere you must go to the Jewish quarter!
+To all you younger travelers, if you want that bohemian Central European atmosphere, you must go to the Jewish quarter!
 I loved the nightlife there and you can’t leave Budapest without experiencing it for yourself.
 Whenever I travel, I never leave the day the tour ends it’s always the following day.
 So glad I did because I got to experience the “ruined bars” at Szimpla Kert.
-In short Szimpla Kert is a two-story dilapidated building that was taken over by artists that decided to open up about a dozen bars inside.
+In short, Szimpla Kert is a two-story dilapidated building that was taken over by artists who decided to open up about a dozen bars inside.
 Karavan is a few doors down, is essentially an alleyway lined with food trucks and more alcohol.

 - You want everything organized for you